 The mental health field has changed a lot since I started.
-At the beginning of my career there was still old ways of working within the services.
-People were still seen more like patients and you were doing things for them and trying to organise their lives, whereas now there is more of a sense of co -production and collaboration within mental health.
-This is where I am at-the-moment.
-I also work in various third sector places.
+At the beginning of my career, there were still old ways of working within the services.
+People were still seen more like patients and you were doing things for them and trying to organise their lives, whereas now there is more of a sense of co-production and collaboration within mental health.
+This is where I am at the moment.
+I also work in various third-sector places.
 Significant to my development was working with Hearing Voices Project with Mind in Camden.
 This supports people who hear voices and who experience unusual beliefs, paranoia etc and I started the first self-support group My Beliefs.

 My approach to mental health is informed by my own experiences.
 It enables people to do a self-discovery of who they are.
 There are different lenses to mental health and depending on what your experiences is it will be your lens, I wouldn’t say one is better than the other -- it’s just different.

 Funnily enough, I went to Serbia [also part of former Yugoslavia] on a project with Healthcare England for a month-long exchange programme looking at how different countries are dealing with mental health care.
 The programme was examining service use involvement, looking at how people can actively be involved in their health.

 It must have been interesting going back after all of that time.